Top 10 Easiest Construction Jobs for New Hires (Updated for 2025)

-The construction industry has a dire need for new laborers thanks to mass layoffs and resignations stemming from economic instability.
+The construction industry is in dire need of new laborers due to mass layoffs and resignations stemming from economic instability.
+There’s already a shortage of 430,000 workers since 2022.
 On the bright side, there are many new job opportunities available for new hires.
-If you’re looking for a fresh start in construction, these are the top ten easiest construction jobs for new and inexperienced workers.
+If you’re looking for a fresh start in construction, these are the top 10 easiest construction jobs for new and inexperienced workers.

 How Much Do the Easiest Construction Jobs Make?